Child sacrifice in Uganda: Survivor

-BBC news investigated a seven-year-old boy called Allan Ssembatya.
+BBC News investigated a seven-year-old boy called Allan Ssembatya.
 He was attacked by a local witchdoctor and two acquaintances on his way home from school while walking with friends.
 In the witchdoctor's shrine he was struck on the neck, across the shoulders, and in the head with a machete.
 One of his testicles was removed and he was left for dead in a bush; he survived, but was in a coma for a month.
-The local witchdoctor admitted to this but the case is still pending due to slow investigation and allegation of corruption.
+The local witchdoctor admitted to this but the case is still pending due to slow investigation and allegations of corruption.
 Allan's family had to move homes and jobs to get through the ordeal and there are still adverse effects to this day.

 Killed victim

 Steven (Emmanuel) Kironde was killed at the age of six in 2009.
 He was in the care of his grandmother, who left the family home briefly for an errand, when he was abducted.
 His body was found the next morning decapitated behind the house.
-The witchdoctor was arrested but three weeks later the police offered a pay out to the grandmother to drop the case.
-This was declined and further developments have not been made.
-There are several cases like this in the court system.
+The witchdoctor was arrested however, three weeks later the police offered a pay out to the grandmother to drop the case.
+This was declined and further developments in the case have not been made.
+There are several cases like this in the judicial system.

 Former witchdoctor

 Polino Angela gave up this work in 1990; since then he has dedicated his time to converting 2,400 other witchdoctors.
 He claimed to have killed seventy children including his own ten-year-old son in his past.
-James Nsaba Buturo, the Minister of Ethics and Integrity, agreed with Polino's approach stating persuading change is better than retrospective punishment, which would cause a problem for justice.
-In 2010, Polino Angela was charged by police for lying about his child sacrifices.
+James Nsaba Buturo, the Minister of Ethics and Integrity, agreed with Angela's approach stating persuading change is better than retrospective punishment, which would cause a problem for justice.

+In 2010, police in Uganda charged Polino Angela for lying to police about his child sacrifices.
+According to authorities, relatives and neighbors unanimously told them that Angela's son had died of malaria.
+Government officials said Angela had admitted to lying in order to drum up publicity and donations for his organization.

 Statistics

 Statistics of child sacrifice can be hard to accurately gauge in Uganda.

 The Uganda Human Rights Commission published a report in 2014 that warned of an underestimation of cases.

-This was based on late claims and tampering of crime scenes.

-Over 2007 and 2008 there was an 800% rise in the number of reported ritual sacrifice cases.

-The African Network for the Prevention and Protection against Abuse and Neglect (ANPPCAN) reported that almost 3000 children disappear from their homes every year.
-This is not close to the reported number.
-A UNICEF report stated 13 cases of child sacrifice were reported in 2014 and 2015 and six of the 2015 ones were related to elections.
+This was based on late claims and tampering of crime scenes.A UNICEF report stated 13 cases of child sacrifice were reported in 2014 and 2015 and six of the 2015 ones were related to elections.